 Oh, yeah, you did it.

-Obama stimulus.
+You Obama stimulus.

 I'm thinking of going and getting one.

-You know, I got my property's pretty big.
+You know, my property is pretty big.

 And I'll come in here and highlight the process.

-I should do it.
+Yeah, I should do it.

 I absolutely should do it.

-Here, we're not through, we're halfway through the list here.
+We're halfway through the list here.

-500 Syracuse University freshmen will divulge the details of their sex lives in a study that's being paid for with 219,000 of stimulus money.
+500 Syracuse University freshmen will divulge the details of their sex lives in a study that's being paid for with $219,000 of stimulus money.

-Sunset Boulevard, also known as the Sunset Strip, and one of the most famous streets in the world be getting a $7 million facelift after more than 75 years of use with a free million dollar nose job coming from Uncle Sam.
+Sunset Boulevard, also known as the Sunset Strip, and one of the most famous streets in the world be getting a $7 million facelift after more than 75 years of use with a free million-dollar nose job coming from Uncle Sam.

-But Rush, but Rice, this is a stimulus level stimulus ready.
+But Rush, but Rush, this is a stimulus level, stimulus ready, it's not creating any jobs.

 It's just giving union workers on the staff in LA some more make work to do.